Cambridge, Massachusetts: Television

 As part of the Metro Boston area, the city's primary network-affiliated television stations are WBTS-CD (NBC), WBZ-TV (CBS), WCVB-TV (ABC), and WFXT (Fox).
 Boston's CW affiliate, WLVI, is licensed to Cambridge.
-There are several additional local stations that are accessible over the air without the need of cable, etc. access.
+There are several additional local stations that are accessible over the air.
 The city also is served by WGBH-TV and WGBX-TV, which are PBS member stations, with WGBH being the flagship station of the statewide WGBH Educational Foundation network.
 Several TV services provide different portions of Cambridge with cable, DSL, fiber and satellite TV broadcasts and Internet including AT&T U-verse/DIRECTV, Comcast/Xfinity, and DISH Network.

 Newspapers

-Cambridge is served by a single online newspaper, Cambridge Day.
-The last physical newspaper in the city, Cambridge Chronicle, ceased publication in 2022 and today only cross-posts regional stories from other Gannett properties.
+Due to close proximity with Somerville, local media frequently covers events and local topics of interest in both municipalities.
+Cambridge is served by the online newspaper Cambridge Day, which was created in 2009 by Marc Levy.
+Cambridge Day became a nonprofit in 2024.
+Levy left over differences of opinion and formed the Cambridge Somerville Independent in 2026.
+The competing Cambridge Chronicle ceased publication in 2022 and today only cross-posts regional stories from other Gannett properties like Wicked Local.
+Student-led newspapers of Harvard University, known respectively as The Harvard Crimson and The Harvard Independent, alongside The Tech of MIT, or the Register Forum of Cambridge Rindge & Latin High School also lightly feature local topics of interest as well.
+The Boston Globe publishes the "Camberville" section which covers Cambridge and Somerville.
+Other hyperlocal online journalism such as Patch Media feature news about Cambridge as well.
+The City of Cambridge's Public Library maintains a digital archive of many past local newspaper issues as part of its circulation.